Co-Investigator, Research Project 3, MISM

 Assoc.
 Professor in Biostatistics, UCLA

-Dr. Jason Xu is an Associate Professor in the Department of Biostatistics at the University of California, Los Angeles (UCLA).
-Before joining the faculty at UCLA, he was a primary faculty in the Department of Statistical Science at Duke University, where he held courtesy appointments in the departments of Biostatistics/Bioinformatics.
-Prior to his time at Duke, Jason was an NSF Mathematical Sciences Postdoctoral Research Fellow with Kenneth Lange.
-He earned his PhD at University of Washington as an NDSEG Fellow, where his PhD was advised by Volodymyr Minin.
+Jason Xu, PhD, Co-Investigator, is an Associate Professor in the Department of Biostatistics at the University of California, Los Angeles (UCLA).
+Before joining the faculty at UCLA, he was an Assistant Professor of Statistical Science in the Trinity School of Arts & Sciences at Duke University and an Assistant Professor of Biostatistics & Bioinformatics in the School of Medicine at Duke University.
+Prior to his time at Duke, Dr. Xu was an NSF Mathematical Sciences Postdoctoral Research Fellow under the supervision of Kenneth Lange.
+He earned his PhD at the University of Washington as an NDSEG Fellow, where his PhD was advised by Volodymyr Minin.
 Originally from Tucson, Arizona, Dr. Xu received his B.S in Mathematics from the University of Arizona in 2012, where he was mentored by Kevin Lin and William Vélez.